 Joseph Wood Krutch was one of America's most distinguished literary naturalists.
 Irwin Edman once remarked, "Krutch is a sound naturalist in the philosophical rather than the merely botanical and biological sense."
 He has been equally well known as a teacher, drama critic, biographer, editor, journalist, and public speaker.
 His 1954 book, The Measure of Man received the National Book Award for non-fiction.
 Originally pessimistic about the human condition, evidenced by the 1929 publication of The Modern Temper, Krutch eventually regained optimism by discovering Nature and accepting a Pantheist faith, what he called "faith in wildness."

-Dr. Krutch lived his retirement years in Tucson, Arizona, and was a co-founder of the Arizona-Sonora Desert Museum.
+Dr. Krutch lived his retirement years in Tucson, Arizona, writing evocative books about natural history and conservation, and was a co-founder of the Arizona-Sonora Desert Museum.

 "Science is knowledge about natural phenomena while the proper subject of nature writing is an account of the writer's experience with the natural world." - from the Introduction by Joseph Wood Krutch.

 This collection covers the span of Krutch's nature writing career, including sections on "New England and the Desert," "Other Lives," "Shapes of Earth," "Nature and Human Nature," and "The Meaning of Conservation."

 These literate essays, all written in the 50's and 60's, are as timely today as when they were written.
 The final essay, 'Conservation is Not Enough" anticipates the so-called "wise-use" movement by thirty or forty years and offers a complete rebuttal.
 Written in 1951, originally published in the American Scholar, this essay should be read in every high school across the land today.
 We're trying to obtain permission to reprint it here, but until we are able to post it, look for it in this book or in The Voice of the Desert.